genesiscommunitysuccess/docs/docs/03_server/04_event-handler/03_advanced.md

 - Configure the `requiresPendingApproval` block in a GPAL Event Handler.

-Both of these options, involve implementing a function with the event message as an input and a Boolean value as a return value.
+Both of these options involve implementing a function with the event message as an input and a Boolean value as a return value.

-Here is an example of a GPAL event handler definition:
+Here is an example of a GPAL Event Handler definition:

 ```kotlin
 eventHandler {